Skip to main content

 162 /// contexts being resolved.
 This capacity may or may not be allocated entirely when the resolver is built, but the

-163 /// interner will not exceed the configured capacity when allocating any backing storage.
+163 /// interner won't exceed the configured capacity when allocating any backing storage.

 164 ///